celery/celery/docs/userguide/application.rst

 is called an application (or *app* for short).

-The application is thread-safe so that multiple Celery applications with different configuration, components and tasks can co-exist in the same process space.
+The application is thread-safe so that multiple Celery applications with different configurations, components and tasks can co-exist in the same process space.

 Let's create one now: